Best Amazon Prime Day headphones deals UK: what to expect from the 2021 sale

 What Prime Day headphones deals can you expect in 2021?

-Amazon doesn't usual releases details of its Prime Day headphones deals until right before the big day, but we can give you a good idea of what to expect.
+Amazon doesn't usually release details of its Prime Day headphones deals until right before the big day, but we can give you a good idea of what to expect.
 How?
 By looking back at last year's best deals...

 Sony's excellent WH-1000XM4 wireless headphones are just about the best over-ears for the money and often discounted.
 Amazon knocked around £70 off their £350 RRP in last year's Prime Day sale but we could see an even bigger discount applied this year.